Marina Semyonova: Career

 The Soviet dancer Maya Plisetskaya wrote of her that "what she demonstrated in her time was unusual, brand new, breathtaking.
 Now it is widely believed it has always been that way."
 The writer Stefan Zweig wrote of her dancing that "when she steps onto the stage with her nature-given gait, which her training only polished, and suddenly soars up in a wild leap, the impression is that of a storm suddenly splitting the quiet of a humdrum existence."

-Semyonova was guest with the Paris Opera Ballet in 1935 where she danced Giselle with Serge Lifar.
+Semyonova was a guest with the Paris Opera Ballet in 1935 where she danced Giselle with Serge Lifar.

 She received the Stalin Prize for 1941 and retired in 1952.
 After that, she became one of the most important teachers and répétiteurs of the Bolshoi Theatre.
 Natalia Bessmertnova, Marina Kondratieva, Nadezhda Pavlova, Nina Sorokina, Ludmila Semenyaka, Nina Timofeyeva and Nina Ananiashvili were among her adepts.

 Semyonova retired from her coaching duties at the age of 96.
 She is known for her friendship with young danseur Nikolay Tsiskaridze, who interviewed her on several occasions.
 She also had a daughter with actor Vsevolod Aksyonov.
 In 2003, she won the Prix Benois de la Danse for lifetime achievement.
 In 2008, the Bolshoi Theatre celebrated Semyonova's centenary.
 Semyonova died on 9 June 2010 in her home in Moscow at the age of 102.